 Mountain Glen, a spring water supply source, previously serviced 80 customers in the Otisco Lake area.

 This supply has been replaced by the Southern Onondaga Area Water District which allows for construction of infrastructure facilities to provide area customers with Otisco Lake public water from OCWA.

-This public water supply service extends on the lake western shore south to the Glen Cove area and to an additional 1600 feet from where of the lakeshore.
+This public water supply service extends on the lake western shore south to the Glen Cove area and to an additional 1600 feet from where County Route 174 turns westward.
+On the east side of Otisco Lake, service extends southward on Otisco Valley Road to 300 feet north of the Otisco Lake Marina which is in close proximity to the Otisco